Raynes/clippard/README.md

 # Clippard

+[HClip](http://hackage.haskell.org/package/Hclip) is a library that was written after I wrote this library.
+While Clippard works fine (at least on Linux and OS X where I have tested it), HClip appears to have safer API and presumably was not authored in the space of a talk at the 3rd Clojure Conj conference.
+I'd suggest checking it out as well! ;)

 A simple library for pasting to the clipboard on various operating systems.
 Currently works for OS X and Linux, and may work on Windows.